August 31st, 2018

 I walked fast and long to get to Moosehead creek for a late lunch.
 I had done over 20 miles to get to that point, so what was another 10 or 15?
 I didn’t think I had a 40 in me yet but I’m working up to it.

 The many colors on the trail today reminded me that fall is just around the corner.
-I think a lot of the vegitation is turning color just from the heat and lack of rain, but maybe some of it is fall colors.
+I think a lot of the vegetation is turning color just from the heat and lack of rain, but maybe some of it is fall colors.

 Near the end of the day, I was startled by a massive black animal in the trail.
 It was just a cow but she was reluctant to move over.
 I had to bang and wave my trekking poles.
-Given this is the only kind of animal to have ever threatened me on a thru-hike, I keep a close eye on them now.
+Given this is the only large animal to have ever threatened me on a thru-hike, I keep a close eye on them now.

 The trail went through mostly logging areas at the end of the day, crossing many dirt roads.
 All was quiet, though.
 I got to my planned campsite and found no running creek.
 There were a few small puddles and one large one, all very gross looking.
 The guy must have had this creek confused with another.
 I pushed debris and a suspicious sheen atop the water away and collected just enough water for cooking.
 At least I found a nice soft flat spot under the pines for my tent.
 For the first time in awhile, I ended the night all by myself.
 The night was stunningly silent.